brodybits/cordova-sqlite-evmax-legacy-exp-free/README.md

 _XXX OTHER ISSUES:_
 - _possible crash in certain cases of inline BLOB values on iOS/macOS_
 - _this plugin version now returns invalid error code & inconsistent error message on iOS/macOS_
+- _INSERT or IGNORE result in case of constraint violation reports insertId=-1 on iOS/macOS_

 ## About this plugin version branch